Easy Halloween Make-Up Looks To Spookify Instantly

 Both Morticia Addams and Wednesday Addams are classic Halloween choices.
 But the former is the more fun option, make-up-wise.
 Create a monochromatic smokey eye using all-matte eyeshadows.
 Raised, slim brows and red lips will complete the look.

-Spider web eyeliner
+spider web eyeliner

+Want to rock some easy spider web make-up?
 All you need is a good liquid or gel eyeliner formula to create this cute spider web eyeliner look.
 Just make sure the tool you apply it with (whether it’s a brush or the felt tip of your eyeliner) is fine enough to create the intricate details of the spider web.
 Some feathery false eyelashes will suit the look.

 Next read: Try Black Lipstick & Dark Colours to Elevate Your Halloween Make-Up